-Maize Farmers in Mulugu Up in Arms Over Failure of GM Seeds
+Maize farmers in Mulugu up in arms over failure of GM seeds

-Despite promises of high yields, these seeds resulted in poor crops prompting farmers to stage protests.
+With the orders of district collector T. S. Divakar, officials of various departments have visited affected fields and collected details from farmers

-Warangal: Farmers in Mulugu district are up in arms over poor yield from genetically modified (GM) maize seeds supplied by multinational firms.
-Despite promises of high yields, these seeds resulted in poor crops prompting farmers to stage protests.
-They accuse these companies of bypassing regulatory norms and leaving them with no options for compensation.
+Warangal: Farmers in Mulugu district are up in arms over poor yield from genetically modified (GM) maize seeds supplied by some multinational firms.
+Farmers accuse these companies of bypassing regulatory norms and leaving them with no options for compensation.

 With the orders of district collector T. S. Divakar, officials of various departments have visited affected fields and collected details from farmers.

-Investigation has revealed that these firms allegedly distributed seeds without transparency and a total of 959 farmers in Wajedu, Venkatapuram, Kannayigudem and Tadwai mandals cultivated maize on 2,178.68 acres.
+Investigation has revealed that these firms allegedly distributed seeds without transparency and 959 farmers in Wajedu, Venkatapuram, Kannayigudem and Tadwai mandals cultivated maize on 2,178.68 acres.

 Agriculture officer K. Kumar Yadav confirmed that field inspections in villages where farmers used GM seeds revealed that these seeds caused substantial losses.

-K. Sadaiah, A. Sampathi, B. Sambaiah and A. Bikshapathy, farmers from Venkatapuram mandal, faced distress after sowing GM seeds.
+K. Sadaiah, A. Sampathi, B. Sambaiah and A. Bikshapathy, farmers from Venkatapuram mandal, faced distress after sowing the seeds.
 The company that signed an agreement with them failed to collect the produce.

 Following orders from Chief Minister Revanth Reddy, the Telangana Agricultural and Farmers Welfare Commission held a review and assured support to affected farmers.

 Meanwhile, farmers demanded accountability from seed firms and their organizers, accusing them of misrepresentation.
-They said each acre of loss should receive compensation of around Rs 1 lakh with the total losses being estimated at Rs10 crore.
+They said each acre of loss should receive compensation of around `1 lakh with the total losses being estimated at `10 crore.